YCHstudio/Lux/README.md

 - I customized the nw.exe using [Resource Hacker](https://www.angusj.com/resourcehacker/) you can use that program too.

 - If you are planning to use this program locally you can use it as is.
-However if you're planning to package and distribute, personally I've used the [Inno Setup](https://jrsoftware.org/isdl.php) but you can use programs like [Enigma Virtual Box](https://www.enigmaprotector.com/en/aboutvb.html)
+However if you're planning to package and redistribute, personally I've used the [Inno Setup](https://jrsoftware.org/isdl.php) but you can use programs like [Enigma Virtual Box](https://www.enigmaprotector.com/en/aboutvb.html)

 - Now you have build the program from source code.
 Enjoy:)

 ## FAQ

-#### Is it gonna steal my data - Why is it connecting to a server?
+#### Is it going to steal my data - Why is it connecting to a server?

 Yep it's 100% safe.
 This program creates a localhost server which is a local server only running in your PC, which means I don't have access to it.
 You can copy and paste the code to AI and ask if this program is safe.